multiscale-cosim/TVB-NEST/README.md

 ## Cluster <a name="cluster"></a>
 The option for using the project in a cluster is based on the system manager slum.
 If you have another system manager, you need to modify all 'nest_elephant/orchestrator/run_exploration.py'.
-For the moment, it's impossible to add options to slim but it's easy to add this feature.
+For the moment, it's impossible to add options to slurm but it's easy to add this feature.
 WARNING: this project is only tested on DEEPEST.
 ### DEEPEST : <a name="deepest"></a>
 The installation and the option for the cluster are built for DEEPEST (https://www.deep-projects.eu/).